 In the 1970-90s, Columban JPIC international priorities included facing the evil structures of military dictatorships; the crippling national debt of developing countries; and the fallacy that genetically modified food crops would feed the world (GMOs).
 The current priorities for Columban JPIC have expanded to include campaigning for just international trade agreements; promoting spirituality that respects ecological systems; opposing the slavery of many people forced into migration; growing reconciliation and arms reduction as ways of peace; and campaigning on climate change to preserve human life and natural systems for now and future generations.

 In Australia, the Columban Peace, Ecology and Justice (PEJ) office is based at the Columban Mission Centre in Melbourne.
-The current Columban JPIC Coordinators for the Australia and New Zealand Region are Fr Peter O'Neill SSC for Australia and Fr Thomas Rouse SSC for New Zealand.
+The current Columban Peace, Ecology & Justice Coordinator for Australia and New Zealand Region are Fr Peter O'Neill SSC for Australia and Fr Thomas Rouse SSC for New Zealand.